skellat/mkdocs-cms/README.md

 It can be found at <https://erielookingproductions.info>

-Eventually this will also be reflected on Launchpad but I am not there yet...
+Eventually this will also be mirrored to Launchpad but that has not happened yet.